pexels divinetechygirl 1181263 scaled

 Women in Innovation Leading Change Today

-Innovation isn’t just about groundbreaking discoveries—it’s about solving real-world problems, creating new opportunities, and inspiring future generations.
-Today, women in innovation are making significant strides in fields ranging from science and technology to business and social impact.
+Innovation is not just about groundbreaking discoveries.
+It is about solving real-world problems, creating new opportunities, and inspiring future generations.
+Today, women in innovation are making significant strides across science, technology, business, and social impact.

 Gitanjali Rao – Young Innovator Tackling Global Challenges